-"It's beautiful here," I said.
+"It's beautiful," I said.
 She sat in the window and I joined her.

 "Sansa is smart," I admitted.
-"Whether or not I'm smarter, I don't know, but she does deserve some credit."
+"Whether I'm smarter, I don't know, but she does deserve some credit."

 "Both the girls admired you, you know."

-"Sansa wanted to be effortless, she isn't like you or Margery.
-Both of you know how to command a room and you can have everyone doing as you ask in a moment.
-Sansa never would have admitted that she wanted to be like you, of course, but I knew."
+"Sansa wanted to be effortless.
+But she isn't like you or Margery.
+You know how to command a room, you can have everyone doing as you ask in a moment.
+Sansa never would have admitted she wanted to be like you, but I knew."